johtela/litscript/index.md

 ## How Does It Work?

 This web site is generated from the source of the _LiTScript_ project.
-Check its source in [GitHub][] to see how the documentation is incorporated into the code.
+Check the source in [GitHub][] to see how the documentation is incorporated into the code.
 The animation below illustrates how the tool works.

 <<v:filediagram>>